Wigner crystal vs. Friedel oscillations in the 1D Hubbard model: Introduction

-Even though many exact results have been derived for this model using the Bethe Ansatz\cite{book}, the local densities in finite chains with open boundaries cannot yet be calculated by exact methods.
+Even though many exact results have been derived for this model using the Bethe Ansatz,\cite{book} the local densities in finite chains with open boundaries cannot yet be calculated by exact methods.

-Since the on-site scattering is independent of momentum, the system becomes effectively scale invariant at low energies, so that any crossover towards a different physical region would be unexpected.
-Moreover, a Wigner crystal region should be unstable, since $2\kf$-density Friedel oscillations \cite{friedel} are always the slowest decaying correlations due to a limited Luttinger parameter\cite{schulz1} $0.5\leq K_c\leq 1$.
-Nonetheless, sub-dominant oscillations at other wave-vectors also exist as has been explicitly shown e.g.~for the Hubbard model in a finite magnetic field\cite{bedurftig,sirker}.
+It is known that at low energies the short range interacting system in Eq.~(\ref{ham}) becomes effectively scale invariant up to well understood logarithmic corrections in the spin-channel.
+Therefore, any crossover towards a different physical region would be unexpected.
+Moreover, a Wigner crystal region should be unstable, since the $2\kf$-density Friedel oscillations \cite{friedel} are always the slowest decaying correlations due to a bounded Luttinger parameter\cite{schulz1} $0.5\leq K_c\leq 1$.
+Nonetheless, sub-dominant oscillations at other wave-numbers also exist as has been explicitly shown e.g.~for the Hubbard model in a finite magnetic field.\cite{bedurftig,sirker}

 We now study the density distribution in finite Hubbard chains with hard-wall boundaries by a combination of bosonization and numerical density matrix renormalization group (DMRG) calculations.
-Despite the fact that the interactions are short ranged and of moderate strength, we find that a distinct Wigner crystal state is always stable at low filling.
+In Sec.~\ref{dens} we describe how $2k_F$ and $4 k_F$ density oscillations typically arise in 1D systems.
+The corresponding analytical expressions for the model (\ref{ham}) are derived using bosonization in Sec.~\ref{bos}.
+Using the bosonization results it is then possible to accurately analyze the numerical results in Sec.~\ref{num}.
+The physical interpretations and conclusions are presented in Sec.~\ref{concl}.
+Despite the fact that the interactions are short ranged and of moderate strength, we find that a region with dominant $4\kf$ oscillations is always stable at low filling.
 The results show that the scale invariance is explicitly broken.
-The observed Wigner crystal state illustrates that in 1D even short range interactions have an increasing effect with {\it growing} inter-particle spacing.
-The observed crossover is related to the so-called spin-incoherent Luttinger liquid\cite{matveev}.
+The observed Wigner crystal region illustrates that in 1D even short range interactions have an increasing effect with {\it growing} inter-particle spacing.
+The observed crossover is related to the so-called spin-incoherent Luttinger liquid.\cite{matveev}

-Density oscillations can be calculated exactly for the non-interacting model $U=0$ in a finite chain with ''open'' boundary conditions $\psi_{\sigma,0}=\psi_{\sigma,L+1}=0$.
-The summation over standing waves $\sin( n \dk x)$ results in the well-known $2\kf$ Friedel oscillations \cite{friedel}